 Tiger Territory is wheelchair friendly and has a lift available for visitors to access the higher viewing platform.

 The historic Lubetkin penguin pool (listed Grade 1) has limited viewing for wheelchair users and very small children.

 The paths are generally tarmac and there is level or ramped access to most buildings.
 We should also add that the slopes leading to the two tunnels in the Zoo are rather steep.

 We have a limited number of wheelchairs available for hire.
-We recommend booking these in advance by ringing Supporter Services on 0344 225 1826.
+We recommend booking these in advance by calling our Supporter Contact Team on 0344 225 1826.
 A deposit of £25 will be required, which will be refunded when the wheelchair is returned undamaged.